ChoateRobotics/The-Choate-Robotics-Guide-to-VEX-EDR-Competition-Robotics/README.md

 ##Reading/Printing

-If you would like to read or print the guide, it is recommended that you download the compressed PDF version of the most recent revision (REV - is the release, REV A is the first revision, etc.).
+If you would like to read or print the guide, it is recommended that you download the PDF version (potentially compressed) of the most recent revision (REV - is the release, REV A is the first revision, etc.).
 You uncompress the file as you would any other zip.

 ##Editing